-Note: External RTOs charge a fee for VET delivered to secondary school students.
+External RTOs charge a fee for VET delivered to secondary school students.
 Some funding is made available to schools for EVET and similar vocational pathways, but the funding is limited.
+The funding agreement is based on the ICSEA (Index of Community Socio-Educational Advantage) Tier rating of the school.
+Based on the Tier rating of the school, families are asked to make a contribution towards the cost of these courses which 16% the qualification cost, capped at \$1200.
+The remainder of the course costs are covered by funds contributed by the government and the Catholic Schools Office.

-A co-contribution fee of \$300 per unit per year is required for all EVET courses.
-(For example, Animal Studies 2 units x 1 year the co-contribution would be \$600).
-This fee is payable on submission of the expression of interest.
+This co-contribution is payable on submission of the expression of interest.
 (It will be refunded if the course does not run, or if the student withdraws from the EVET course before the published census date (usually the first week of Term 1).